cetrez/Hack-the-Castle-2018/README.md

 - Wow-factor

 ## Days and times
-Some more informal activities may be added during the hackathon.
+Some more informal activities not in the schedule below may be added during the hackathon.

 |Time  | Activity                       |
 |---   | ---                            |